 Mid-Autumn greetings to all.
 Everything seems to taste better in the fall, especially sake.
-Tis the season of tastings, tastings, and yet more tastings, of new releases, and of impending starts to new
+Tis the season of tastings, tastings, and yet more tastings, of new releases, and of impending starts to new brewing seasons.

 And, alas, along with the waning heat comes the waning possibility that I will be able to catch up and publish 12 full newsletters this year.
 I think it was just not meant to be.
 So let this be the official statement that I am throwing in the oshibori on successfully playing catch-up this year.
 Readers’ understanding is greatly appreciated.

 As many of you likely know, October 1 was Nihonshu no Hi, or Sake Day.
 I have written about the reasons and significance of that in other newsletters, so let me keep it simple and wish you all a somewhat belated Happy Sake Day.
 Enjoy the newsletter and be well.
 John.

 October 1 was “Nihonshu ni Hi,” or Sake Day.
 Lately, awareness of October 1 as Sake Day seems to be coming close to reaching critical mass.
 But why October 1?
 Here is some background.

 Hiyaoroshi and Akiagari